RhysEJF/radical-alignment/concepts/cognitive-forking.md

 Not liberation from ideas.
 Liberation through ideas.

-For millennia, we've been trapped in a brutal trade-off: either accept ideological capture (join a coordination structure, swallow some crony beliefs to belong), or accept isolation (maintain intellectual integrity, lose the benefits of coordination).
+Since the broadcast era, we've been trapped in a brutal trade-off.
+Either accept ideological capture (join a coordination structure, swallow some crony beliefs to belong), or accept isolation (maintain intellectual integrity, lose the benefits of coordination).

 Cognitive forking transcends this dilemma.
 You can coordinate with others around the merit beliefs you share, while maintaining sovereignty over the beliefs you don't.
 You can belong to multiple overlapping communities, each organized around different constellations of verified insights.